When applying for postgraduate study it is important to consider availability of finance for both tuition fees and living costs.

 King’s also administers and provides an extensive range of funding opportunities throughout the year.
 Watch the Graduate School's webinar on funding opportunities for a brief overview of funding available for 2016 entry:

 Postgraduate loans for Masters students

-Postgraduate Student Loans of up to £10,000 are expected to be available to new Masters degree students from 2016 onwards.
+Postgraduate Student Loans of up to £10,000 are available to new Masters degree students from 2016 onwards.

 What is the Postgraduate Student Loan?

 The postgraduate student loan will operate in much the same way as your undergraduate student loan for maintenance.
 You can apply for up to £10,000, and these funds can be used for either tuition or living costs.
 The loan will not be means-tested, and the repayments will be calculated using a similar method to your undergraduate loan repayments.
 More information on eligiblity and how to apply can be found at

 Information about the wide range of postgraduate funding opportunities at King's College London can be found via our searchable online postgraduate funding database.
 This database contains both postgraduate taught and postgraduate research funding opportunities, a selection of which can be found below: